TomPace101/nanopore_diffusion/notes.md

 Weak form portions that could be used by various PNP simulators:
 Imagine we have multiple ways of solving PNP, and they have a lot of basics in common.
 This may need to wait until that's actually the case, as that will make it more clear what's reusable and what isn't.

+Maybe some of this is the equation builder instead.

 Neumann and Dirichlet boundary conditions:
   - store in attribute, or return value?